BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_14.md

 Grab a hidden *Red Shard*, *Dire Hit*, and *Repel* as you climb.
 You'll see a narrow passage along the top that leads up and left, which you can follow to get a *Full Restore*.
 Head right.

 **Relationship Point Choices:**
-- After saving the police and exposing Corey and giving Blake the ring, watch Blake and Heather's conversation (+1 Heather)
+- After saving the police and exposing Corey and giving Blake the ring, watch Cal and Heather's conversation (+1 Heather)

 !dbattle(["Devin", :MeteorAceM, 0], ["Sanchez", :MeteorAceM, 0], "Snowy Mountain")